This course is delivered by Kingston School of Art (the new name from September 2017).

 For non studio-based courses, learning takes place in classroom-based seminars, tutorials and lectures, alongside site visits to museums, galleries, auction houses and other creative professional environments.

 Our students are encouraged to engage closely with the diverse businesses that make London one of the most important centres for the creative industries.
 Our industry connections mean we provide unique study opportunities, such as:

 Our excellent reputation means that industry leaders regularly visit our student shows to see the best of the new talent.

-Where is the Faculty based?
-The Faculty is based at the University's Knights Park campus, where our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.
+Where is Kingston School of Art based?
+Kingston School of Art is based at the University's Knights Park campus, where our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.

 Cullinan Richards is a collaboration between Jeanine Richards and Charlotte Cullinan.
 Their research interests are concerned with painting/sculpture as performance-event, as well as the exhibition as material.

 Roman Vasseur works as a Senior Lecturer in the Department of Fine Art at Kingston School of Art.
 He is an artist and researcher currently completing a PhD from Goldsmiths College, London.

 Esther Windsor is a curator, artist and writer, teaching critical theory with specialism in subjectivities and psychoanalysis.

 Peter Fillingham is an artist and curator, with research in sculpture and the functionality of objects and their misappropriation.

 Melena Dragicevic is a practising artist.
 Her research interests focus around modes of abstraction in painting.